wallarm/product-documentation/docs/latest/admin-en/configuration-guides/waf-in-separated-environments/how-waf-in-separated-environments-works.md

     ![!Added environments](../../../images/admin-guides/configuration-guides/waf-in-separate-environments/added-applications.png)
 2. Specify ID configuration in a filter node:

-    * using the [`wallarm_instance`](../../configure-parameters-en.md#wallarm_instance) directive for Linux‑based, Kubernetes sidecar and Docker‑based deployments;
+    * using the [`wallarm_application`](../../configure-parameters-en.md#wallarm_application) directive for Linux‑based, Kubernetes sidecar and Docker‑based deployments;
-    * using the [`nginx.ingress.kubernetes.io/wallarm-instance`](../../configure-kubernetes-en.md#ingress-annotations) annotation for Kubernetes NGINX Ingress controller deployments.
-Now, when creating a new filter node rule it is possible to specify that the rule will be assigned to a set of specific instance IDs.
+    * using the [`nginx.ingress.kubernetes.io/wallarm-application`](../../configure-kubernetes-en.md#ingress-annotations) annotation for Kubernetes NGINX Ingress controller deployments.
+Now, when creating a new filter node rule it is possible to specify that the rule will be assigned to a set of specific application IDs.
 Without the attribute, a new rule will be automatically applied to all protected resources in a Wallarm account.

 ![!Creating rule for ID](../../../images/admin-guides/configuration-guides/waf-in-separate-environments/create-rule-for-id.png)